“Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”

 Our Mission:

-Project EDU is a TPW undertaking established to tutor as many as possible in the local community and even further, all within the United States (at the moment).
+Project EDU is a TPW undertaking established to tutor as many as possible in the local community and even further, all within the United States (at the moment) with the mission of donating all fees towards TPW’s Healthy Meals Distribution initiative.
 The ultimate mission is to assist young students on their journey to lifelong success and achievement of their true potential, while understanding that every child is different, and each may have different obstacles.
-Through the virtual large group sessions, it sets up a way for students to collaborate and bounce ideas off one another, while being in the comfort of their own home.
+Through the online group sessions, it sets up a way for students to collaborate and bounce ideas off one another, while being in the comfort of their own home.
 Everyone has their own story and perspectives; this partnered learning helps to clear unknown concepts, find solutions, and even friends.

 Meet Our Team↓